VKorelsky/p2p-snake-raft/README.md

     - All event names should be constants
 - Iterator over peer pool so that I can ping each peer separately

+CHECKPOINT 06/05:
+- missing initialization of the cluster
+- missing election algorithms
+- missing console.log everywhere to check if it can work ok

 Algo related
 - Optimize by sending batches of event instead of one event at a time
 - Add console.log to all of the behaviour so we can keep track of what is going on